Table 3.2 Summary of rating (or partial credit) scale structures

 CATEGORY SCORE is the ordinal value of the category used in computing raw scores - and in Table 20.

-OBSERVED COUNT and % is the count of occurrences of this category used in the estimation (i.e., for non-extreme persons and items).
-Counts of all occurrences of categories are given in the distractor Tables, e.g., Table 14.3.
+OBSERVED COUNT and % is the count of occurrences of this category.
+Counts by data code are given in the distractor Tables, e.g., Table 14.3. % is percentage of non-missing data, except for MISSING% which is of all data.

 SAMPLE EXPECT is the expected value of the average measure for this sample.
 These values always advance with category.
 This is a description of the sample, not a Rasch parameter.

 OUTFIT MNSQ is the average of the OUTFIT mean-squares associated with the responses in each category.
 The expected values for all categories are 1.0.
-This statistic is sensitive to grossly unexpected responses.
+This statistic is sensitive to grossly unexpected responses which are listed in Tables 6.6, 10.6 and similar.

-Note: Winsteps always reports the MNSQ values in Table 3.2.
-An approximation to their standardized values can be obtained by using the number of observations in the category as the degrees of freedom, and then looking at the plot below.
+Note: Winsteps reports the MNSQ values in Table 3.2.
+An approximation to their standardized values can be obtained by using the number of observations in the category as the degrees of freedom, and then looking at the plot.

 M->C shows what percentage of the measures that were expected to produce observations in this category actually did.
 Do the measures imply the category?